Spinors on Singular Spaces and the Topology of Causal Fermion Systems: Topological Spinor Bundles

 (the fact that~$K \subset \Symm(S_x)$ consists of symmetric operators may give constraints for the possible representations, but this is irrelevant for the following argument).
 For clarity, we treat the two cases after each other.

 If~$r+s$ is even, we denote the irreducible representation by~$\Delta$ acting on an inner product space~$E$.
 We then obtain the decomposition

-(where~$V$ is an inner product space).
-Now we can read off the stabilizer groups.
-If a unitary linear operator on~$E$ commutes with all~$\Delta(u)$, its eigenspaces are invariant under~$\Delta$.
+where~$V$ is another inner product space.
+Now we can read off the stabilizer group~$\G_x^K$.
+If a linear operator in~$\A(S_x)$ commutes with all~$\Delta(u)$, its eigenspaces are invariant under~$\Delta$.
 Since~$\Delta$ is irreducible, the eigenspaces are either trivial or they coincide with~$E$.
 We conclude that